United States Department of Health and Human Services: Department of Health, Education, and Welfare

-Department of Health & Human Services
+Department of Health and Human Services

-The Department of Health, Education, and Welfare was renamed the Department of Health & Human Services (HHS) on October 17, 1979, when its education functions were transferred to the newly created United States Department of Education under the Department of Education Organization Act.
+The Department of Health, Education, and Welfare was renamed the Department of Health and Human Services (HHS) on October 17, 1979, when its education functions were transferred to the newly created United States Department of Education under the Department of Education Organization Act.
 HHS was left in charge of the Social Security Administration, agencies constituting the Public Health Service, and Family Support Administration.

-In 1995, the Social Security Administration was removed from the Department of Health & Human Services, and established as an independent agency of the executive branch of the United States Government.
+In 1995, the Social Security Administration was removed from the Department of Health and Human Services, and established as an independent agency of the executive branch of the United States government.

 The 2010 United States federal budget established a reserve fund of more than $630 billion over 10 years to finance fundamental reform of the health care system.

+In February 2025 it was reported that DHHS planned to "eliminate public participation in many of the agency's policy decisions."

+Planned changes as part of the announced 2025 HHS reorganization include merging five existing agencies into a new Administration for a Healthy America, reorienting the Centers for Disease Control and Prevention towards infectious disease programs, and breaking up the Administration for Community Living.
+In addition, the plan proposes a reduction in workforce totaling about 20,000 full-time employees throughout HHS through multiple avenues, with the greatest relative reductions to the Food and Drug Administration and Centers for Disease Control and Prevention, which are each expected to reduce their workforce by 20%.

 Organization

-Internal structure

-The Department of Health & Human Services is led by the United States Secretary of Health and Human Services, a member of the United States Cabinet appointed by the President of the United States with the consent of the United States Senate.
+The Department of Health and Human Services is led by the United States Secretary of Health and Human Services, a member of the United States Cabinet appointed by the President of the United States with the consent of the United States Senate.
 The secretary is assisted in managing the department by the Deputy Secretary of Health and Human Services, who is also appointed by the president.
 The secretary and deputy secretary are further assisted by seven assistant secretaries, who serve as top departmental administrators.

-As of January 20, 2018, this is the top level of the organizational chart.
-HHS provides further organizational detail on its website.

-Several agencies within HHS are components of the U.S. Public Health Service (PHS), as noted below.